 - Second Reading: Ephesians 4:1-6

 The sound quality is very bad for the first minute, but then it improves greatly, so persevere!

-(The beginning of this homily is missing, but Father had just been to the United States to celebrate his 50th Anniversary of Ordination and, while in the United States, he’d visited his younger sister, Ann, so we think he started the homily by saying that when he stayed with Ann, he walked into his room and found on his bed licorice of all different flavours.)
+(The beginning of this homily is missing, but Father had just been to the United States to celebrate his 50th Anniversary of Ordination.
+While in the United States, he’d visited his younger sister, Ann, so we think he started the homily by saying that when he went to stay with Ann, he walked into his bedroom and on his bed he saw liquorice of all different flavours.)

-Why?
-Because the licorice isn’t just candy.
-The licorice is a door to a whole world of experience that me and she could share together.
+Because the liquorice isn’t just candy.
+The liquorice is a door to a whole world of experience that me and she could share together.
 And it was our secret, you see.
-She knew all she had to do was put the licorice down and I would and she would be, all the years that had gone by, we would be just like little children once again at home.
+She knew all she had to do was put the liquorice down and I would and she would be, all the years that had gone by, we would be just like little children once again at home.

 Jesus went across the Sea of Galilee.

 because they saw the signs he was performing on the sick.

 Signs, you see.
 The signs were healing signs.
 And when the people saw him healing in so many different ways — the blind saw, the lame walked, the deaf heard the Gospel preached to them — they began to understand that the things that he was doing, the healing he was doing, was the healing of God Himself.
 And that God was somehow touching him to make them understand that God was present.

 The Jewish feast of the Passover, the Passover is the Last Supper, the Last Supper, the last time Jesus gathers his people around him, the ones who love him, and he takes the bread and breaks it and says, “Become one.
 You and I are one.
 This is me.”
 And it’s his last supper and that is going to be the sign and the symbol of all the richness that each person brings with faith to Jesus.